Introduction

 Aerosol cans are particularly useful for:

-- Touch-ups requiring precision without extensive setup.
+- Touch-ups that require precision without extensive setup.

 - Quick applications when time is limited.